Impact of Brexit on the UK Economy

 Most investors believe Brexit has been responsible for creating uncertainty in the market where some impact on the economy will be felt due to regulatory transformations leading to low job creation, affordability and tax issues.

 The worst price fall was seen in 2007 when the prices fell by 19 per cent from Q3 2007 to Q1 2009.
 However, experts do not agree that housing prices will plunge in the coming months by more than 10 per cent, even in the worst conditions.

-Rightmove said the prices grew 0.7 percent in the month of September and sales were predominantly higher in most of the regions and Nationwide said August asking prices grew and buy to let property for sale in the UK.
+Rightmove said the prices grew 0.7 per cent in September, and sales were predominantly higher in most of the regions, and Nationwide stated that in August, asking prices grew of the bought-to let property for sale in the UK.

-Experts find the prices in Central London will grow at the rate of 4.7 percent in the next five years and the rates in Greater London will grow at 12 percent rate.
+Experts find the prices in Central London will grow at the rate of 4.7 per cent in the next five years, and the rates in Greater London will rise at a 12 per cent rate.

 The government needs to improve housing in cities such as Liverpool and Manchester and replace the existing stock with new.
-The growth of city such as Manchester was restricted by poor housing supply for the new workers in the city that includes the millennials and the Gen Z. This study was concluded by Colliers International where it is found that highest number of jobs was created in sectors - media, telecom and technology, healthcare, banking, legal and government, but the housing supply fell below requirement.
-Also, one of the biggest problems of the growing cities is the lack of good homes at proper locations and property for sale in uk.
+The growth of cities such as Manchester was restricted by poor housing supply for the new workers -the millennials and Gen Z.

-At the conference of UK housing associations, Prime Minister Theresa May said she would allocate extra £2billion towards social housing, to provide stable housing.
+At the conference of UK housing associations, Prime Minister Theresa May said she would allocate an extra £2 billion towards social housing to provide stable housing.
 The associations are preparing to secure land to build these new homes.
 Also, the prime minister said she remains committed to the help to buy a program to promote homeownership.